 Born: 31 December 1997 (Southend-on-Sea, England)

-Strong centre-half Cameron Carter-Vickers is a product of our academy system, a full international with the USA and, in August, 2018, joined Swansea City on loan in the Championship.
+Strong centre-half Cameron Carter-Vickers is a product of our Academy system and a full international with the USA.

 On the world stage, Cameron played for the USA Under-20 national team at the FIFA Under-20 World Cup in New Zealand in the summer of 2015 and then again at the same tournament in South Korea in 2017.

 He also played for the States at Under-17 and Under-23 levels while only 16.
 He received his first senior USA international call-up for the States' matches against Mexico and Costa Rica in November, 2016, but did not feature.
 His first senior cap arrived in a 1-1 friendly draw with Portugal in November, 2017, when he was introduced as a half-time substitute, before making his first start and impressing in a 1-0 home win over Paraguay in March, 2018.